wmcbrine/PDCurses/man/MANUAL.md

 Text Attributes
 ===============

-PDCurses uses a long (32 bits) for its chtype, as in System V.
+PDCurses uses a 32-bit integer for its chtype:

-The following is the structure of a win->_attrs chtype:

     +--------------------------------------------------------------------+
     |31|30|29|28|27|26|25|24|23|22|21|20|19|18|17|16|15|14|13|..| 2| 1| 0|
     +--------------------------------------------------------------------+
           color pair        |     modifiers         |   character eg 'a'

-The available non-color attributes are bold, underline, right-line, left-line, italic, reverse and blink, plus the alternate character set indicator.
-256 color pairs (8 bits), 8 bits for other attributes, and 16 bits for character data.
+There are 256 color pairs (8 bits), 8 bits for modifiers, and 16 bits for character data.
+The modifiers are bold, underline, right-line, left-line, italic, reverse and blink, plus the alternate character set indicator.